cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 // PCF: Provider Chain Function
 // implements a Staking module hook function AfterUnbondingInitiated(opId: uint64) {
-  // get the IDs of all consumer chains registered with this provider chain chainIds = chainToClient.Keys() if len(chainIds) > 0 {
+  // get the IDs of all consumer chains registered with this provider chain;
+  // note: this includes also consumer chains in the pre-CCV state chainIds = chainToClient.Keys() if len(chainIds) > 0 {
     // create and store a new unbonding operation